-

 But test scores are important

 We know that to do well in senior secondary school, to have widest choice of university courses straight out of Year 12, students need to perform under test conditions.
-Short-term focus can effect short-term performance, but cannot address the core of the problem.
+Short-term focus can affect short-term performance, but cannot address the core of the problem.
 Test scores improve so much more once students not only know the content but they are relaxed and confident going into the test because of all their positive maths experiences.

 If you found this helpful, please share with your friends.